tharittk/LLVM-Code-Generation/README.md

 ## Errata

 * Page 11: In the command `$ git clone https://github.com/llvm/llvm/project.git`, the URL should be `https://github.com/llvm/llvm-project.git`.
 Therefore, the first line becomes `$ git clone https://github.com/llvm/llvm-project.git`.
+* Page 71: In the descriptipn below Figure 3.4, the sentence "Because of that, inserting a store in A and **reloading in B** means that the whole dotted region needs to play nicely with this memory location." should be Because of that, inserting a store in A and **reloading in C** means that the whole dotted region needs to play nicely with this memory location.